 2. Plan for the future of the library.
 Planning is one of the most important trusts that the community gives to the library board.
 Planning is deciding what is going to happen with library services over the next few years.
 It is taking charge of the library’s future and creating it to be responsive to what the community needs.

 4. Set library policies.
-The library boards spends much of its time on policy issues – developing policies and monitoring the effectiveness of those policies.
-(Policy is a carefully designed, broadly stated, written guideline for actions and decision of the library.)
-Once adopted by the board, library staff carries out the policies on a day to day basis.
+The library board spends much of its time on policy issues – developing policies and monitoring the effectiveness of those policies.
+(Policy is a carefully designed, broadly stated, written guideline for actions and decisions of the library.)
+Once adopted by the board, library staff carries out the policies on a day-to-day basis.

 5. Hire and evaluate the library director.
 The board hires a qualified director to manage the day-to-day operations of the library and works with the director, carefully respecting each other’s roles.
 The board also regularly evaluates the director to make sure the library operates well and in the best interest of those the library serves.